The History of Camp Pet-O-Se-Ga …

 The early years — 1934 through 1954

 Emmet County purchased the property in 1992 to be used as a county park and, while adding modern amenities, has preserved the historic atmosphere of the camp.
-The park encompasses some 300 acres and offers year round recreation to visitors.
-There are marked nature trails throughout the park, a swimming beach on Pickerel Lake and trout fishing on Cedar Creek which bisects the property.
+The park encompasses some 300 acres.
+There are marked nature trails throughout the park, a swimming beach on Pickerel Lake and trout fishing on Berry Creek which bisects the property.

-Facilities include: 90 campsites with electricity and water, modern restrooms and showers (new in 2002), five rental cabins (open year round), playground equipment, and open field game areas.
-The park also has a recreation hall/multi-use building which can accommodate family reunions, weddings, receptions, and meetings.
+Facilities include 90 campsites with electricity and water, four rustic sites with no electric or water, seven rental cabins, modern restrooms and showers, playground equipment and open-field game areas.
+The park also has a recreation hall/multi-use building which can accommodate family reunions, weddings, receptions and meetings.

 It is Emmet County’s goal to provide a memorable experience for all park visitors.
-Whether cross-country skiing and/or snow-shoeing through the groomed nature trails or fishing for trout in Cedar Creek, you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.
-We look forward to your visit with us this season.
+We look forward to your visit with us this season and hope you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.

 The middle years – 1955 through 1978